 Weiskopf, the Israeli agent sent to America after Dussander's secret is exposed says this about the architects of a possible new Holocaust: "I think most of them would look like ordinary accountants.
 Little mind-men with graphs and flow-charts and electronic calculators, all ready to start maximizing the kill ratios so that next time we could perhaps kill twenty or thirty millions instead of only seven or eight or twelve."

-Where were You when my Ruth was dying, You potzer, You?
+Where were You when my Heather was dying, You potzer, You?
 Watching the Yankees and the Senators?
 If You can't pay attention to Your business better than this, get out of my face.

 Really Gets Around: Todd's girlfriend, Betty Trask.
 According to Todd, she "was the kind of girl who fucked on the first date.
 On every date.
 And in between dates."